Dataset | Label | Class | Efficacy | Safety | Baseline or other subject characteristics | Primary Objective | Structure |

 datasets | 6 | Contains ADaM datasets, analysis data reviewer’s guide, analysis results metadata and define files |

-programs | 7 | Contains Shiny application source files bundled as a zip archive |
+programs | 7 | Contains Shiny application source files bundled as a `pkglite` text file and Docker container build instructions. |

 9 Appendix 1: Pilot 4 Shiny Application Installation and Usage

 To install and execute the Shiny application, follow all of the procedures below.
 Ensure that you note the location of where you downloaded the Pilot 4 eCTD submission files.
-For demonstration purposes, the procedures below assume the transfer has been saved to this location: C:\pilot4
+For demonstration purposes, the procedures below assume the transfer has been saved to this location: C:\pilot4container

 .